Pac-12 sets Sept. 26 start for 10-game football schedule

 The college football season was set to begin in earnest on Labor Day weekend.
 The NCAA is permitting teams to begin preseason practice 29 days before the date of their originally scheduled season-opener, which would be next week for most of the Bowl Subdivision.

-Several Pac-12 schools, including USC, UCLA and California, are currently operating under restrictions set by local authorities to slow the spread of coronavirus that prevent football teams from practicing.
-Others Pac-12 schools are not facing those hurdles.
-Managing potential competitive disadvantages in preparation was essential for the Pac-12, Stanford coach David Shaw said.
+Several Pac-12 schools, including USC, UCLA and California, are currently operating under restrictions set by local authorities to slow the spread of coronavirus that would prevent football teams from practicing.

-“Trying to find a way for things to be as equitable as possible, but also as understanding as possible that some places are going to be different from other places,” Shaw said.

-Pac-12 football programs will be allowed Monday to begin 20 hours per week of mandatory team activities, which include strength and conditioning, meetings, and non-contact walk-throughs.
-Full-blown preseason practices can open Aug.
-17 in the Pac-12.

-“Everybody can start as early as Aug.
-17 but it’s not my expectation that everyone will start or manage their 25 (practices) the same way,” Scott said.
-“If schools can’t start then and can’t get a safe on-ramp of preparation for the season, then we will re-evaluate like everything about this.”
+”Everybody can start (fall camp) as early as August 17th but it’s not my expectation that everyone will start or manage their 25 (practices) the same way,” Scott said.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/